jutytu/cross-section-wenu/README.md

 The data file consists of recorded events along with their physical quantities described on the website where it can be downloaded (the link above).

 ### References
-This whole analysis was based by an article published by the CMS group: [http://arxiv.org/pdf/1107.4789](http://arxiv.org/pdf/1107.4789).
+This whole analysis was based on an article published by the CMS group: [http://arxiv.org/pdf/1107.4789](http://arxiv.org/pdf/1107.4789).